 MAE 3166W.
 Materials Science and Engineering.
 3 Credits.

-Mechanical properties, plastic deformation dislocation theory, yielding, strengthening mechanisms, microstructure and properties, heat treatment of steel, composites, amorphous materials, viscoelastic deformation, creep, fracture, fatigue, fatigue crack propagation.
+Mechanical properties, plastic deformation, dislocation, yielding, strengthening mechanisms, microstructure and properties, heat treatment steel, composites, amorphous materials, viscoelastic deformation, creep, fracture, fatigue, crack propagation.
+Prerequisites: CHEM 1111 and PHYS 1022.
 Includes a significant engagement in writing as a form of critical inquiry and scholarly expression to satisfy the WID requirement.
-Prerequisites: CHEM 1111 and PHYS 1022.
-(Fall, Every Year).

 MAE 3167W.
 Mechanics of Materials Lab.
 1 Credit.